 Parental Alienation Syndrome (PAS)

-Often, the custodial parent (usually the
+Often, the custodial parent

-range from refusing to allow visitation to directly disparaging the
+may range from refusing to allow visitation to directly disparaging the

 to convince the child that the non-custodial parent a bad person and